The Son as Bridegroom

 This is Yahushua’s role.
 He is the chathan — the one who enters, pays the bride-price in His own blood, and joins Himself to the assembly.
 He is not the ba’al who holds the covenant from the throne.
 He is the Son sent by the ba’al to secure and present the bride.

 The distinction could not be sharper.
 The ba’al holds the covenant.
 The chathan enters the covenant by paying and joining.
 Hebrew never used the same word for both because they were never the same role.
+The fact that English uses “husband” and “bridegroom” almost interchangeably has been one of the great tools of confusion — and one of the reasons the Trinitarian collapse of these roles has gone unchallenged for so long.

 One more word completes the picture.
 When Hosea 2:19 says “I will betroth you to Me forever,” the Hebrew verb is אָרַשׂ (aras).
 This word specifically means to acquire a bride through payment of the bride-price.
 It is a legal, transactional term.
 When Yahuah says “I will betroth you,” He is saying “I will acquire you through a price.”
 The Father provides the plan.
 The Son is the price.